-Commodity price changes, material price increases, fluctuations in demand for our products or significant shortages of material may adversely impact our financial results or our ability to meet commitments to customers.
+Commodity price changes, material price increases, fluctuations in demand for our products, significant disruptions to our supply chains or significant shortages of material may adversely impact our financial results or our ability to meet commitments to customers.

 We are a significant user of steel and many other commodities required for the manufacture of our products.
 Increases in the prices of such commodities would increase our costs, negatively impacting our business, results of operations and financial condition if we are unable to fully offset the effect of these increased costs through price increases, productivity improvements or cost reduction programs.